Semantic Segmentation by Semantic Proportions: Methodology

 The proposed SPSS architecture in Figure \ref{fig:model1} only uses the SP annotation for semantic segmentation, which is quite cheap in terms of annotation generation.
-Moreover, SPSS is also very flexible, i.e., it can be enhanced straightforwardly when additional annotation information is available.
-Below we give a showcase regarding how to involve several annotated {\it semantic keypoints} for some semantic classes (e.g. the minority classes) to enhance the SPSS architecture, see Figure \ref{fig:model2}.
-For ease of reference, we call the enhanced architecture in Figure \ref{fig:model2} {\it SPSS+}.
+Moreover, SPSS is also very flexible.
+For example, i) the proposed loss function $\mathcal{L}_{\rm sp}$ using SP can be employed as a plug-and-play module in different DNNs; and ii) SPSS can be enhanced directly when additional annotation information is available.
+Below we give a showcase regarding how to use SP and pixel-level annotations jointly to enhance the SPSS architecture, see Figure \ref{fig:model2}.
+For ease of reference, we call the proposed booster in Figure \ref{fig:model2} {\it SPSS+}.